Explaining predictions, recommendations, and other AI output to users is critical for building trust. This chapter covers:

 ➁ Optimize for understanding

 As described above, explanations are crucial for building calibrated trust.
 However, offering an explanation of an AI system can be a challenge in and of itself.
+Because AI is inherently probabilistic, extremely complicated, and making decisions based on multiple signals, it can limit the types of possible explanations.

 Explain what’s important